Translation is available please see google translate page button to the right of this message.

 Very important scam alert - we have been notified of a scam where people are being sent a text telling them they are eligible to apply for a vaccine and to click on a link for further information - THIS IS A SCAM please do not click on any link or put any information into websites telling you that you can access a vaccine this way!

 Please also be alert to anyone calling you about the vaccine programme - the surgery will always introduce ourselves if we call you and you can always call us back to check if you are unsure - please do not give personal information to anyone who calls you as we have had reports of calls being made to patients that do not appear to be from a genuine NHS source.

 Welcome to New Road Surgery

 Since the foundation of the NHS in 1948, the New Road premises have been used, without interruption, as a medical practice.
-Many local residents will remember Dr Mike Cooper, his predecessor and partner Dr Roy Glover, and a few may remember Dr Nathan from the post war years when the practice was founded.
+Dr Cheetham retired in June 2018 and Dr Boden in June 2020, many local residents will remember Dr Mike Cooper, Dr Roy Glover, and a few may remember Dr Nathan from the post war years when the practice was founded.
 The complexity of medical treatments may have changed, but the ethos of traditional General Practice continues unabated.